albertosantini/conpa/README.md

 If you have a remote db instance you may use the environment variables:
 `CONPA_LIVE_URL` and `CONPA_TEST_URL`.

-The portfolios are saved on a PouchDB instance.
+The portfolios are saved on a PouchDB in-memory instance.
 The configuration allows a live and testing system, you don't need to change the source code when the app is delivered to a live system.

 Optionally, you may add a Rserve configuration (local or remote).
 If Rserve is not configured, ConPA uses a javascript implementation for the optimization.